patrickm663/YeoJohnson.jl/README.md

 The original source of the algorithm is Yeo, In-Kwon and Johnson, Richard A. (2000).
 "A New Family of Power Transformations to Improve Normality or Symmetry".
 Biometrika.
 87 (4): 954–959. doi:10.1093/biomet/87.4.954

 ## License
-This project is licesnes under the MIT License.
+This project is licensed under the MIT License.